xdxdd12/EEC201-final-project-Sunday/README.md

-Also, you can get partial function and test code.
+Also, you can get functions and test code seperately!